 A few months ago, my Grandma upgraded from AT&T DSL to Comcast High Speed internet.
 Her DSL connection could barely play a YouTube video.
 Her Speed went from 1Mbps to 28Mbps and she’s paying less a month.
-Now she’s got an iPad, Roku and is an avid fan of Netflix’s Exclusive TV Series “House of Cards” among other streaming content and Apps (especially Words with Friends…WATCH OUT!).
+Now she’s got an iPad, Roku and is an avid fan of Netflix’s exclusive series “House of Cards” among other streaming content and apps (especially Words with Friends…WATCH OUT!).
 There are a handful of topics going on here.

 1) High speed internet availability

 My last blog discussed Home Wi-fi.
 One of the items reviewed was the source of your internet.
 High Speed Internet services from you local Cable Company are almost a must if you want full powered high-speed internet.
 For those houses that have iPads, Computers, Smartphones, Security Systems and all sorts of devices feeding off their sources bandwith: even 6Mpbs isn’t going to be that great.
 Go to www.speedtest.net and see how fast your internet is and consider your options to get that speed increased.